 There are various code security verifications to add to your pipeline to ensure that one's code is secured:

 Static application security analysis (SAST) - This is also called “security code review” or “code auditing” and is still one of the best and quickest ways to detect security issues in one's code.
 Enterprises should have at least one static analysis tool embedded into the pipeline regardless of the language being used.
 This tool will check for unsafe coding practices every time developers commit new code into the application.
-In addition, the OWASP Foundation has a list of open-source and commercial tools designed to analyse source code or compiled code to detect security flaws.
+In addition, the OWASP Foundation has a list of open-source and commercial tools designed to analyze source code or compiled code to detect security flaws.

 Dynamic application security analysis (DAST) - Although dynamic analysis can only be done when there is a running application to test against, it is also a good idea to perform automated scans and checks to test for common application attacks such as SQL injection, XSS attacks, and cross-site request forgery (CSRF) attacks.
 These tools will also test your application, container, and cluster resilience when faced with a series of unexpected load and malformed requests.
 In addition, OWASP has a dynamic analysis tool that can also be automated and embedded into the pipeline called OWASP Zed Attack Proxy (ZAP).